 When I click on “Load selection to slicer” I get an error message “Could not load … as a scalar volume”¶

 A common cause of loading failure is corruption of the DICOM files by incorrect anonymization.
 Patient name, patient ID, and series instance UID fields should not be empty or missing (the anonymizer should replace them by other valid strings).
 Try to load the original, non-anonymized sequence and/or change your anonymization procedure.

 If none of the above helps then check the Slicer error logs and report the error on the Slicer forum.
 If you share the data (e.g., upload it to Dropbox and add the link to the error report) then Slicer developers can reproduce and fix the problem faster.

 I try to import a directory of DICOM files, but nothing shows up in the browser¶

 DICOM is a complex way to represent data, and often scanners and other software will generate ‘non-standard’ files that claim to be DICOM but really aren’t compliant with the specification.
 In addition, the specification itself has many variations and special formats that Slicer is not able to understand.
 Slicer is used most often with CT and MR DICOM objects, so these will typically work.

 If you have trouble importing DICOM data here are some steps to try:

-- Make sure you are following the DICOM module documentation.
+Make sure you are following the DICOM loading instructions.

 Something is displayed, but it is not what I expected¶